yomaq/yomaq.github.io/_posts/2024-04-30-zfs-encryption-backups-and-convenience.md

 To reach my goals I want to have some standardization for disk formatting across all devices in my flake.
 I specifically do NOT want to make a full disko config for each and every device.
 To fit this I created a single shared module that builds all of the disko config for every host, and created some options to allow each host to alter a few specific variables to fit its needs.
-I am running zfs on *all* of my nixos devices currently, but over the past year everything has worked really well.
-Even on some very low power devices.
+I am running zfs on *all* of my nixos devices currently, over the past year everything has worked really well.
-If in the future I have reason to not use zfs on a device I can just add new options to my module to configure disko to setup the disks as needed and just enable those options instead in the device specific config (example below).
+If in the future I have reason to not use zfs on a device I can just add new options to configure disko to setup the disks as needed and just enable those options instead in the device specific config (example below).

-Here is the config I use for zfs on root:
+Here is the nixos module I use to configure zfs on root:
 ```nix
 { options, config, lib, pkgs, inputs, ... }:
 let